-Debbie Buckland is Executive Vice President and Commercial Banking Manager for SunTrust in Northeast Florida, and Jacksonville City President.
-Ms. Buckland and her family moved to Jacksonville in the late '90s, when she joined the SunTrust Commercial Banking Group in North Florida.
-Debbie serves on the Foundation Board for River Garden, is past chair for the Jacksonville Women’s Business Center, and a Trustee of JAX Chamber.
+Debbie Buckland is market president for Branch Banking and Trust (BB&T) in Jacksonville.
+Prior to this position, she was executive vice president and commercial banking manager for SunTrust in Northeast Florida and Jacksonville City President.
+Buckland and her family moved to Jacksonville in the late '90s, when she joined the SunTrust Commercial Banking Group in North Florida.
+She serves on the Foundation Board for River Garden, is past chair for the Jacksonville Women’s Business Center and a trustee of JAX Chamber.
 She is a past board chair of the American Cancer Society Duval Board and served on the Florida Division Board.
 She is a member of Wolfson Children’s Hospital Women’s Board, Jacksonville Women’s Network and the Women’s Giving Alliance.
-She was named a 2006 Woman of Influence by the Jacksonville Business Journal, is a 2009 Graduate of Leadership Jacksonville and in 2011 was named by the Mayor’s Commission on the Status of Women as one of Jacksonville’s Women Making a Difference.
-She is a 1979 graduate of Emory & Henry College in Emory, Virginia, with a B.A. in Business & Economics and Philosophy.
+She was named a 2006 Woman of Influence by the Jacksonville Business Journal, is a 2009 graduate of Leadership Jacksonville and, in 2011, was named by the Mayor’s Commission on the Status of Women as one of Jacksonville’s Women Making a Difference.
+She is a 1979 graduate of Emory & Henry College in Emory, Va., with a B.A. in business & economics and philosophy.

 MICHAEL A. JENNINGS

-As Vice President, Government Affairs of the nine-state Southeast region of Prudential's External Affairs, Mr. Jennings is responsible for Prudential's legislative and regulatory affairs activities in those states.
-A strong believer in service to his community, industry and state, Mr. Jennings stays engaged.
-His past and current involvement includes: immediate past Chair and Board member, Downtown Vision, Inc., Jacksonville; past Chair and current Board member, Associated Industries of Florida; past Chair and current Executive Committee and Board member, Florida TaxWatch; past Chair and current Executive Committee and Board member, Florida Insurance Council; and former Chair, Communities in Schools of Florida.
-Mr. Jennings is Chair and Board member of the Florida Life and Health Guaranty Association; Treasurer and Board member of the Life and Health Insurance Guaranty Corporation of Maryland; Vice Chair and Board member of the Kentucky Life and Health Insurance Guaranty Association; and Board member of the Tennessee Life and Health Insurance Guaranty Association.
+As vice president, government affairs of the nine-state Southeast region of Prudential's External Affairs, Jennings is responsible for Prudential's legislative and regulatory affairs activities in those states.
+A strong believer in service to his community, industry and state, Jennings stays engaged.
+His past and current involvement includes: immediate past chair and board member, Downtown Vision, Inc.; past chair and current board member, Associated Industries of Florida; past chair and current Executive Committee and board member, Florida TaxWatch; past chair and current Executive Committee and board member, Florida Insurance Council; and former chair, Communities in Schools of Florida.
+Jennings is chair and board member of the Florida Life and Health Guaranty Association; treasurer and board member of the Life and Health Insurance Guaranty Corporation of Maryland; vice chair and board member of the Kentucky Life and Health Insurance Guaranty Association; and board member of the Tennessee Life and Health Insurance Guaranty Association.
 He is also a member of the Government Affairs Council of the Georgia Chamber of Commerce and member of the Florida Chamber of Commerce.
-Florida Governor Jeb Bush appointed Mr. Jennings to serve as a member of the Task Force on Privacy and Technology created by the 2000 Florida Legislature.
+Florida Governor Jeb Bush appointed Jennings to serve as a member of the Task Force on Privacy and Technology created by the 2000 Florida Legislature.
 He is a graduate of Leadership Florida and Leadership Jacksonville.
-Mr. Jennings holds a Bachelor of Arts degree from Florida State University and a Juris Doctor degree from Stetson University College of Law, and is a member of The Florida Bar.
+Jennings holds a bachelor of arts degree from Florida State University and a juris doctor degree from Stetson University College of Law, and is a member of The Florida Bar.
 He also served in the U.S. Navy as a member of the Judge Advocate General's Corps.

 Vince McCormack, a Jacksonville native, is the president and co-owner of Perdue Office Interiors.
-Mr. McCormack has been with the company since 1986.
-In 2001, after years in sales and sales management, Mr. McCormack took over as president.
+McCormack has been with the company since 1986.
+In 2001, after years in sales and sales management, McCormack took over as president.
 In 2007, he and an investment partner purchased the company.
-Mr. McCormack is active in the business community, having served on the Jacksonville Regional Chamber Board of Governors and currently serving on the Board of Directors.
-He is also a trustee with the Chamber, and serves on the advisory council for Jax USA Partnership, Chair Elect for the Gator Bowl Association and several nonprofit boards including Big Brothers Big Sisters of Northeast Florida and the Florida Theatre.
+McCormack is active in the business community, having served on the Jacksonville Regional Chamber Board of Governors and currently serving on the Board of Directors.
+He is also a trustee with the Chamber and serves on the advisory council for Jax USA Partnership, chair elect for the Gator Bowl Association, and several nonprofit boards including Big Brothers Big Sisters of Northeast Florida and the Florida Theatre.
 In 2009, Mr. McCormack moved his company from the Baymeadows area back Downtown, where the company was founded in 1916.
 Mr. McCormack was a member of the committee that worked on NAIOP's Downtown position paper and was also a member of the Chamber's 2010 Downtown Revitalization Committee.
-Most recently, Mr. McCormack partnered with CoWork Jax, located above Perdue, to make the initiative a reality Downtown.
+Most recently, McCormack partnered with CoWork Jax, located above Perdue, to make the initiative a reality Downtown.

 WILLIAM R. PRESCOTT